DWS RheoLab

 Diffusing Wave Spectroscopy

-DWS is an advanced light scattering technology used to measure the Brownian motion of tracer particles embedded in the sample.
-Similar to DLS, DWS analyzes the temporal intensity-fluctuations of light scattered by the particles.
-The statistics of these fluctuations are reflected in the measured correlation function from which the mean square displacement of the tracer particles can be calculated.
-DWS analyzes, in contrast to DLS, multiply scattered light.
-Each scattering event enhances the sensitivity, which makes DWS the most suitable technique for microrheology.
+Diffusing Wave Spectroscopy (DWS) is an advanced light scattering technology used to measure the Brownian motion of tracer particles embedded in the sample.
+Similar to DLS, DWS analyzes the temporal fluctuations of the light intensity scattered by the particles.
+The statistics of these fluctuations are reflected in the measured correlation function, from which the mean square displacement of the tracer particles can be calculated.

 Smart approach to study microstructure